Hiswe/hiswe.github.io/source/_posts/13-koa-nuxt.md

 Let say we want to be able to post a form.

 - First we will install/use [koa-router](https://www.npmjs.com/package/koa-router) and [koa-body](https://www.npmjs.com/package/koa-body)
-- Then with those we will be able to handle our `POST` action
+- Then with those, we will be able to handle our `POST` action
 - And we might want to do a database call inside it (`doSomethingAsync` in the example)

 {% include_code lang:js 13-koa-nuxt/03-koa-form.js %}